altaysimsek/phohipo/README.md

 ## ⚠️Warning
 All the fetches have a timeout because of the api limit.
 I can't use the router's hook on header component because the router doesn't wrap my header component.
+Also, I tried to make masonry with pure CSS but I have a problem re-render and re-ordering when newer photos come so I used a package for this.

 ## Getting Started